-So what can you do to convince the powers-that-be that your company could greatly benefit from a top-down rebrand?
+So what can you do to convince the powers-that-be that your company could benefit from a top-down rebrand?
 You need to build a case around the business value of rebranding.
 There are many ways in which a rebrand can add tremendous value to the bottom line, and those are the kinds of ideas your boss is looking for.
 Here are a few places to start.

-- Brand value is a tangible item on the balance sheet – Creating enhanced loyalty is money in the bank when it comes to selling a business.
+A tangible item on the balance sheet.
+Creating enhanced loyalty is money in the bank for selling a business.
 Rebranding can enhance brand value by creating a more engaged and loyal audience, and reduce overall churn.
 Although it’s difficult to measure, it’s an important factor when selling (or sometimes acquiring) a business.